Brazil–South Africa relations: Bilateral agreements

 Both nations have signed a few bilateral agreements such as an Agreement in Mutual Assistance between its Customs Administrations (2008); Agreement of Cooperation in Higher Education (2009); Agreement to Avoid Double Taxation and Prevent Tax Evasion in relation to Income Tax (2017); and an Agreement of Preferential Trade between Mercosur (which includes Brazil) and the Southern African Customs Union (SACU) (which includes South Africa) (2019).

+Transportation

+There are direct flights between Johannesburg and São Paulo with LATAM Brasil and South African Airways.